 Kratom capsules

-If you decide to try kratom, you'll notice that it comes in different strains – red, white, and green strains.
-As a plant, each strain has slightly different effects.
-Generally, white strains are the most stimulating, red are the most sedating and best for pain relief, and green strains are somewhere in the middle.
+If you decide to try kratom, you'll notice that it comes in different strains: red, white, and green.
+Different colored strains are said to have slightly different feels to them, just like different strains of cannabis (sativa, indica) and other medicinal plants do.
+Though all strains of kratom will provide the same general benefits, white strains are said to be the most stimulating, red are the most sedating and best for pain relief, and green strains are somewhere in the middle.

 In my opinion, the difference in effects from one strain to the next is barely noticeable.
 Many people, however, find that there is a significant difference between them.
 You'll have to try a few and see for yourself.